BookBeat/colibrio-public-pkg-mirror/README.md

 Credentials are required to access this framework and a license is required to use it.
 If you are missing your license and credentials, [please contact Colibrio](https://www.colibrio.com/) to obtain your information.

 ## License
-Usage of this software is governed by this [license](https://www.colibrio.com/documents/licenses/colibrio-reader-framework-sdk.html).
+The license which governs the usage of this software can be found in the LICENSE file.